Coded Data Rebalancing for Distributed Data Storage Systems with Cyclic Storage: Introduction

 We now describe the organization and contributions of this work.
 Section \ref{sec:cyclicdatabasemodel} sets up the formalism and gives the main result (Theorem \ref{thm:achieve}) of this work on rebalancing for single node removal or addition in a cyclic balanced database.
 Sections \ref{sec:rebalancing_noderemoval} and \ref{sec:rebalancing_nodeaddition} are devoted to proving this main result.
-In Section \ref{sec:rebalancing_noderemoval} we present a coded data rebalancing algorithm (Algorithm \ref{algo:rebalancing}) for node removal in balanced cyclic databases.
+In Section \ref{sec:rebalancing_noderemoval}, we present a coded data rebalancing algorithm (Algorithm \ref{algo:rebalancing}) for node removal in balanced cyclic databases.
 Algorithm \ref{algo:rebalancing} chooses between two coded transmission schemes (Scheme 1 and Scheme 2) based on the system parameters.
 Each of the two schemes has lower communication load than the other in certain parameter regimes determined by the values of $K$ and the replication factor $r$.
-Nevertheless, the minimum of their communication loads is always strictly smaller than the uncoded rebalancing scheme, which does not permit coded transmissions.
-While the communication loads of the schemes are not optimal in general, the segmentation required for the scheme is much smaller than the scheme in \cite{krishnan2020coded}, and the size of the file itself is required only to be cubic in $K$.
+We bound the advantage of our schemes over the uncoded scheme, and show that the minimum of their communication loads is always strictly smaller than the uncoded rebalancing scheme, which does not permit coded transmissions.
+Further, the segmentation required for the scheme is only quadratic in $K$, and the size of the file itself is required only to be cubic in $K$ (thus much smaller than that of \cite{krishnan2020coded}).
 In Section \ref{sec:rebalancing_nodeaddition}, we present a rebalancing scheme for addition of a single node to the cyclic database, and show that its load is optimal.
+In Section \ref{sec:lower_bound}, we derive a lower bound (Theorem \ref{theorem:lowerboundexpression}) for rebalancing load for the single node removal scenario, and show that our achievable rebalancing loads are within a multiplicative gap from this lower bound.
+In Section \ref{sec:lowerboundcomparisons}, we show the numerical comparisons of the lower bound with the rebalancing load given in Theorem \ref{thm:achieve} and the optimal load from \cite{krishnan2020coded}.
 We conclude this work in Section \ref{discussion} with a short discussion on future work.